34rth/34rth-javascript-core-oo/README.md

 ```

 ## Mixins
 Mixins can be used to implement functionality that can be shared between classes.
-As a class can only inherit from one other class (JAVA-style) mixins allow a way to reduce duplication of code (e.g. caching module or observable pattern implementation).
+As a class can only inherit from one other class (JAVA-style) mixins allow a way to reduce duplication of code (think aspect oriented programming in JAVA).
 ```javascript
 var earth = require('34rth-javascript-core-oo');